aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_No-Solv.rst

-:Long Name:	--no-solve
+:Long Name:	\--no-solve
 :Short Name:	<none>
 :Argument:	<none>

-You can use the –no-solve option to open an AIMMS session without solver capabilities.
+You can use the \--solve option to open an AIMMS session without solver capabilities.